 That's the title given to me by my wife, Sarah.
 (But it's also true.)
 She and I manage Blue Roofing, LLC from our home in Frisco, TX.
-Together, we have a dog named Rory and a handful of ever-rotating hobbies.
+Together, we have a daughter named Avery, a Belgian-Malinois named Rory, and a handful of ever-rotating hobbies.

 I manage my own projects, I perform most repairs myself, and I personally guarantee all of my work in writing.
 I'm not a storm chaser, I'm a Roofer!